 In Conclusion: Celebrate Me Home only got as high as # 27 in the album chart in 1977 but it did ultimately achieve platinum status in 1980.
 Which seems about the right pace, for this is the one KL album that seems cool with laying back and letting others speed wildly to their ultimate destination.
 It’ll get there when it gets there.
 Look at the cover art, see how blissed out Kenny is to be home after months of touring ?
 He wants you to be blissed out too, chilled, that’s why he made this for you.
 Sure, there’s some dishonest unfaithful behavior and disingenuous promise making happening in the songs but babe, that’s just life.
 The fact is underneath that hoodie beats an enormously empathetic heart with the magical ability of molding pop songs into ravishing sunsets.

 If all the hyperbole here isn’t sitting right with you, I’ll offer you a more pragmatic explanation: basically Celebrate Me Home is like a less drugged up, totally shined, fragrantly showered, and contented version of Jackson Browne’s definitive life on the road diary album Running On Empty.
-It’s reassuring arm around your shoulder, “bound to roam” but always coming home.
+It’s a reassuring arm around your shoulder, “bound to roam” but always coming home.
 It’s his Pet Sounds.

 Hear it here: